ironhack-labs/lab-mongoose-recipes/README.md

 ### Iteration 4 - Update recipe

-Now you should have six different recipes in the database, but there was a mistake in one of them.
+Now you should have five different recipes in the database, but there was a mistake in one of them.
 The **Rigatoni alla Genovese** does not take that long.
 You should update the `duration` field and set it to **100**.
 You might want to use the [`Model.findOneAndUpdate`](https://mongoosejs.com/docs/api.html#model_Model.findOneAndUpdate) static.
 After updating it, print a success message!

 ### Iteration 5 - Remove a recipe